daisy-ycguo/knativelab/01-serving/exercise-4.md

-# Deploy vnext Version and Apply Traffic Shifting
+# 流量管控

-Did you notice that the Fibonacci sequence started with 1?
+在这个实验中，我们将创建Did you notice that the Fibonacci sequence started with 1?
 Most would argue that the sequence should actually start with 0.
 There's a vnext version of the application at the vnext branch in the github project that starts the sequence with 0 instead of 1.
 This container image has been built and deployed to dockerhub, and tagged as vnext.
 We'll deploy that as v2 of our app.

-## Deploy vnext
+## 部署第二个版本vnext

 1. Let's deploy vnext, again using a docker image on dockerhub.
 Maybe we want to slowly roll users over from our old version to the new version, or do some A/B testing of the new version to see what users like better.
 Let's see what the yaml for this looks like.